gavinlyonsrepo/Display_Lib_RPI/README.md

 	4. kernel : aarch64 Linux 6.1.0-rpi7-rpi-v8
 	5. bcm2835 Library v1.75 dependency.

-## Notes and issues
+## Notes

+### Raspberry Pi five

-1. Will not work on Raspberry 5 at present as the bcm2835 Library dependency is not updated to work yet on Rpi5.
-Hopefully it will be updated soon , If it is not going to be updated, another path forward will be found.
+Will not work on Raspberry 5 at present as the bcm2835 Library dependency is not updated to work yet on Rpi5.